FAQ's for Student Veterans

 Courses that are successfully completed may not be certified with the VA if they are repeated.

 The VA will not credit a course toward

 your enrollment status if the final grade is a "W".

 Withdrawal grades will be reported to the VA which can lead to an overpayment situation at the end of the semester.

-All students receiving VA educational benefits are required to maintain satisfactory academic progress according to the published standards established and enforced by the College.
+All students receiving VA educational benefits are required to maintain the college's academic progress published in the College Catalog under Academic Probation and Dismissal.